joinsukesh/Basiscore/Seq Logger/Basiscore.SeqLogger/README.md

 We will configure this for our Sitecore application in a later step.

 ## STEP 3: DEPLOY THE MODULE FILES
+You can do it in two ways.

+**Download the .zip file & copy the contents to your instance**
 1. Download the module’s latest version from here - [https://github.com/sukesh-y/Downloads/tree/main/Basiscore/SeqLogger](https://github.com/sukesh-y/Downloads/tree/main/Basiscore/SeqLogger)
 2. Extract the zip and copy the files to the respective locations in your Sitecore instance’ webroot.